6point6/memgram/Readme.md

 ### Coloured Formatted Output

-If a supported display type is specified in a grammar, the "Formatted Data" coloumn will display the format the data based on the display type.
+If a supported display type is specified in a grammar, the "Formatted Data" coloumn will display formatted data based on the display type.

-The current supported types are:
+Currently supported types:

 * hexle - Display data in little endian hex string format
 * ascii - Display data in ASCII format